 The panel recommended in this report should be authorised to work with the ESB and the Registrar to oversee and advise on all aspects of reform.
-Registral to eversee and devise on all depocts of foreith.

-The first 1000 days - connected services
+The first 1000 days-connected services

 Stacking multiple evidence-based services in the early years, in particular antenatal care, nurse home visiting, early childhood education and care, and parenting programs, improves outcomes for children in the first 1000 days.